evhan55/ploma/README.md

 ##### Known Issues

-* Canvas edge cases not yet handled
+* Canvas edge cases not yet handled?
 * RGB of stroke is probably inaccurate, the app should probably be using black for now
 * Last mouseup stroke may be missing and not being drawn
 * Even stepping deteriorates as step size increases